 Learn from the success of others: Discover how Sheri, a 37-year-old attorney, recovered from panic attacks that seemed to come out of nowhere.
 Follow the journey of Mark, a 29-year-old Army veteran who experienced the horror of war in Afghanistan, as he healed from the downward spiral that had caused him to lose his job and become increasingly uncommunicative with his family.
 Explore how Melinda, a 42-year-old professor who struggled to sustain a romantic relationship, confronted her torturous childhood and has now found love that is still going strong after three years.

 Keep Pain in the Past achieves what conventional therapy does not.
 After reading this book, you will be able to:

-- Confront the emotional baggage of your past
+- Confront your emotional baggage

-- Reach closure by completing the event
+- Reach closure

 - Discover a life unhaunted by the trauma of your past

 #1 Amazon New Release! – Stories to Help You Persevere